splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/about-aws-tutorial.rst

 This tutorial covers the following concepts:

-* Installing and deploying the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
-* Using the Splunk Distribution of OpenTelemetry Collector to send Kubernetes data to Splunk Observability Cloud.
-* Viewing your Kubernetes cluster data in navigators and dashboards.
-* Creating a detector to issue alerts about your Kubernetes cluster data.

-.. raw:: html

-    <h3> How to use this tutorial </h3>

-Each part in this tutorial builds on the previous part.
-Follow the tutorial parts in order.

-1. Ensure you meet the prerequisites for using this tutorial.
-See :ref:`get-started-k8s-imm`.
-2. Deploy the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
-See :ref:`install-otel-k8s`.
+1. Install the Splunk Observability Cloud AWS integration.
+See :ref:`tutorial-aws-start`.
-3. Use navigators and dashboards to monitor your Kubernetes cluster.
-See :ref:`monitor-k8s-cluster`.
+2. Use Splunk Observability Cloud to monitor your AWS services.
+See :ref:`tutorial-aws-use`.
-4. Create a detector to alert you about Kubernetes cluster data.
-See :ref:`activate-builtin-detector`.
-5. (Optional) Learn more about concepts from this tutorial.
-See :ref:`k8s-learn-more`.
+3. (Optional) Learn more about concepts from this tutorial.
+See :ref:`tutorials-additional-resources`.

 .. raw:: html